 Q: What is the Difference Between an Iron and a Wedge?
 (Iron vs Wedge)?

 A: The difference between an iron and a wedge is ultimately dictated by the golf clubs loft.
 As lofts increase, the number of iron increases as well.
 Beyond a 9-iron, higher lofted clubs are called wedges.
-Cosmetically, wedges feature a more versatile sole that helps golfers manipulate the club face around the green and hit more specialized shots as their games improve.
+Cosmetically, high quality wedges feature a more versatile sole that helps golfers manipulate the club face around the green and hit more specialized shots as their games improve.

 Q: When Should I Start Introducing the Game of Golf to a Kid?